otsheln1k/true-calc/README.md

 Advanced calculator for Pebble smartwatch.

 It was written a long time ago, w/o Git.
-The code isn't really nice, but I'll fix that.
+There are a few bugs and style issues currently.

 Code in SmallMaths is from [pmath](https://github.com/editdb/Pebble-Math).

-There are a few known bugs here.
-For instance after typing this: `( ( 1 )` won't allow you to insert a `)` to close the outer parentheses.

 BTW, I *know* that Pebble is dead.